Topological space: History

-Around 1735, Leonhard Euler discovered the formula $V - E + F = 2$ relating the number of vertices (V), edges (E) and faces (F) of a convex polyhedron, and hence of a planar graph.
-The study and generalization of this formula, specifically by Cauchy (1789–1857) and L'Huilier (1750–1840), boosted the study of topology.
-In 1827, Carl Friedrich Gauss published General investigations of curved surfaces, which in section 3 defines the curved surface in a similar manner to the modern topological understanding: "A curved surface is said to possess continuous curvature at one of its points A, if the direction of all the straight lines drawn from A to points of the surface at an infinitesimal distance from A are deflected infinitesimally from one and the same plane passing through A."
+Around 1735, Leonhard Euler discovered the formula $V - E + F = 2$ relating the number of vertices ($V$), edges ($E$) and faces ($F$) of a convex polyhedron, and hence of a planar graph.
+The study and generalization of this formula, specifically by Cauchy (1789–1857) and L'Huilier (1750–1840), contributed to the development of topology.
+In 1827, Carl Friedrich Gauss published General investigations of curved surfaces, which in section 3 defines the curved surface in a similar manner to the modern topological understanding.

 Yet, "until Riemann's work in the early 1850s, surfaces were always dealt with from a local point of view (as parametric surfaces) and topological issues were never considered". " Möbius and Jordan seem to be the first to realize that the main problem about the topology of (compact) surfaces is to find invariants (preferably numerical) to decide the equivalence of surfaces, that is, to decide whether two surfaces are homeomorphic or not."

 The subject is clearly defined by Felix Klein in his "Erlangen Program" (1872): the geometry invariants of arbitrary continuous transformation, a kind of geometry.
 The term "topology" was introduced by Johann Benedict Listing in 1847, although he had used the term in correspondence some years earlier instead of previously used "Analysis situs".
 The foundation of this science, for a space of any dimension, was created by Henri Poincaré.
 His first article on this topic appeared in 1894.
 In the 1930s, James Waddell Alexander II and Hassler Whitney first expressed the idea that a surface is a topological space that is locally like a Euclidean plane.

 Topological spaces were first defined by Felix Hausdorff in 1914 in his seminal "Principles of Set Theory".
-Metric spaces had been defined earlier in 1906 by Maurice Fréchet, though it was Hausdorff who popularised the term "metric space".
+Metric spaces had been defined earlier in 1906 by Maurice Fréchet, though it was Hausdorff who introduced the term "metric space".